 - Seized assets such as cash and documents are thoroughly examined.

-Businesses unaware of how to file the powers of income tax authorities may find themselves in legal trouble due to common errors in the powers of income tax authorities.
+Businesses unaware of how to file income tax may find themselves in legal trouble with income tax authorities.

 2. Power to Demand Documents and Evidence